awsdocs/amazon-sns-developer-guide/doc_source/channels-sms-awssupport-spend-threshold.md

 We might not be able to grant your request if your use case doesn’t align with our policies\.

-## Step 2: Update your SMS settings on the Amazon Pinpoint console<a name="channels-sms-awssupport-spend-threshold-settings"></a>
+## Step 2: Update your SMS settings on the Amazon SNS console<a name="channels-sms-awssupport-spend-threshold-settings"></a>

 After we notify you that your monthly spending quota has been increased, you have to adjust the spending quota for your account on the Amazon SNS console\.